Tom sent in a tip that new Craftsman cordless power tools popped up on Sears’ website. (Thank you, Tom!)

 This concerns me, for three reasons.

 First, what about Craftsman C3 19.2V users?
 Will Sears maintain two cordless power tool platforms?
+Will C3 batteries still be available?
+Bare tools?

 Second, what happens if the lineup doesn’t sell well over the upcoming holiday season?
 Will they abandon it, just like they did their Craftsman V4 lineup?